zlobober/contest_seabattle/README.md

-# contest_seabattle
+# seabattle
-Sea Battle game based on a programming contest results
+Sea Battle game based on a programming contest results with support of PCMS2 testing system.